 Failure to achieve such relationships is akin to shooting yourself in the foot: you can cripple yourself and you won't get much sympathy because you should have been more careful.

-In this article we’ve presented an approach to help you determine the viability of your critical suppliers and deal with any viability issues, and provided a useful template for assessing supplier viability that can be modified to suit your particular circumstances.
+In this article we’ve presented an approach to help you determine the viability of your critical suppliers and deal with any viability issues, and provided a useful template for checking supplier viability that can be modified to suit your particular circumstances.